jacobmeyerson/ampath-patient-feedback/README.md

     - To change to authorizing against OpenMRS: follow instructions in validate function in back-end/index.js
 - Add 404 error page
 - Sanitize mySQL inputs (if eventually do free text)

+This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/3.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.